Using Rate of Perceived Exertion To Pace Your Distance Runs

 The RPE chart allows you to subjectively grade the effort level in which you are exercising by correlating it with a couple of self-checks—breathing rate and ability to talk.

-• RPE levels of 0-2 correlate to everyday activities.
+RPE 0-2: Correlate to everyday activities.
 These activities rely solely on the aerobic energy system to fuel the processes needed to function.

-• RPE levels of 3-5 correlate to higher effort activities that rely on your aerobic energy system to fuel your body.
+RPE 3-5: Correlate to higher effort activities that rely on your aerobic energy system to fuel your body.
 This effort allows you to operate at higher heart rates for LONG periods of time.

-• RPE levels of 6-10 correlate to a greater reliance on the anaerobic energy system to fuel your body, and less reliance on the aerobic energy system.
-This effort level allows you to operate at even higher heart rates but for SHORTER periods of time.
+RPE 6-10: Correlates to activation and progressive reliance on the anaerobic energy system to fuel your body, and less reliance on the aerobic energy system.
+This effort level allows you to operate at higher heart rates but for SHORTER periods of time.
 The higher the heart rate gets, the shorter the period of time you are able to operate in that pace.

-• For someone who is experienced (and musculoskeletally prepared) using the full range of RPE from 3 to 10 is appropriate as long as the higher level efforts are prescribed responsibly for the type of race for which you are aiming.
+For someone who is experienced using the full range of RPE from 3 to 10 is appropriate as long as the higher level efforts are prescribed responsibly for the type of race for which you are training.

 What if you don’t train energy systems appropriately?